Lab 1 : Setup

 Firmware Update

-1. If you are using the Freedom-K64F, you might need to update its firmware before using it with Windows 10.
+If you are using the Freedom-K64F, you might need to update its firmware before using it with Windows 10.
 Even if you are not using Windows 10, updating the firmware might be a good idea.

-1. Unplug the Freedom board then hold down the "RESET SW1" button as you plug the board into your computer to enter bootloader mode.
+2. Unplug the Freedom board then hold down the "RESET SW1" button as you plug the board into your computer to enter bootloader mode.
+Figure 1.1 Start in Bootloader Mode Figure 1.1 Start in Bootloader Mode

 Install IDE

 1. Install the MCUXpresso IDE from NXP (account creation required) or using Seneca MyApps.
-NOTE: If the board is not recognized by Windows, download latest driver for Windows.
+NOTE: If the board is not recognized by Windows, download the latest driver for Windows.
 Links to other drivers such as P&E Micro and Segger Jlink can be found here: OpenSDA Serial and Debug Adapter.

 Figure 1.2 Seneca MyApps